 The Company has offices located across 4 continents and 21 countries.
 The European Commission has made an “adequacy decision” with respect to the data protection laws of each of the countries that The Company interacts with.
 For purposes of recruitment, appropriate safeguards will protect data transfers to each of the countries.
 More information about our Studios and their locations can be found at our About Us and Contact pages.

 Keywords Studios will keep your application and personal data for up to 12 months from the date you apply for a role so that you can be considered for future positions within this timeframe.

 - Respect for Individual Rights and Freedoms

 We have ensured that appropriate measures have been taken to provide information referred to in Articles 13/14 and any communication under Articles 15 to 22 and 34 (collectively, The Rights of Data Subjects), in a concise, transparent, intelligible and easily accessible form, using clear and plain language.

 In this section, we have summarised the rights that you have under the GDPR.
-Some of the rights may be complex, so please refer to GDPR Chapter 3 of the Regulation or feel free to get in touch with the Data Protection Manager at DataProtectionManager@keywordsstudios.com for more information.
+Some of the rights may be complex, so please refer to GDPR Chapter 3 of the Regulation or you can contact our Privacy Office at email@example.com for more information or concerns.

 Your principal rights under data protection law are:

 - the right to erasure;